music-encoding/music-encoding.github.io/community/mei-by-laws.md

 ### 5.4 Resignation from the Board

-Any member of the Board may resign from the Board and their corresponding commitments at any time on written notification (physical or electronic) to the administrative chair or the whole Board.
+Any member of the Board may resign from the Board and their corresponding commitments at any time on written notification (physical or electronic) to the Administrative Chair or the whole Board.

 After accepting the resignation, the Board may decide on how to proceed concerning the newly vacant position.
 Options should include but are not limited to holding a special election, appointing a replacement, or leaving the position vacant.